rancher/lb-controller/README.md

           /foo           nginx-service:80

 ```
+* Support for Stickiness policies
+* Support for TCP Load balancer

-* Integration with Route53 provider.
+* Possible integration with Route53 provider.
 LB service FQDN populated by Rancher Route53 service, will be propagated as an entry point for the ingress.
-* Add TLS support
-* Support for TCP Load balancer
-* Support for custom public port.
-Today only standard http port 80 is supported as a public port, and we want to make it configurable.
-* Support for Stickiness policies.